N4droJ/current-price/README.md

 Install libsqlite3-dev (this will be handy, as it installs libraries needed to install sqlite3 support):
 >sudo apt-get install libsqlite3-dev

+no acceptable C compiler found in $PATH when installing python
+>sudo apt-get install build-essential

 ### INSTALL PYTHON 3.6.X
 Grab the latest version of Python 3.x from https://www.python.org/downloads/: